Daniel-Rosenbaum-il/GameKeys-frontend/README.md

 ﻿# GameKeys (frontend)

- GameKeys is a marketplace application, that allows you to add/buy games, add reviews, and manage your profile and much more.
+ GameKeys is a marketplace application, that allows you to add/buy games, add reviews, manage your profile, and much more.
- This app was build as my final project in my studies with Alon Dadon at Codingacademy.
+ This app was built as my final project in my studies with Alon Dadon at Codingacademy.

  ## Technology:
  ### Frontend: